Skip to content

 The biggest mistake you can make is choosing a fridge based on another restaurant's setup.
 Your business is unique, so your storage needs will be, too.
 Start by looking at your menu.
 What ingredients do you use most?
 How much fresh produce, meat, and dairy do you need to keep on hand between deliveries?
 Think about your inventory turnover rate.
 If you get daily deliveries, you might need less space than a business that stocks up weekly.
 Take a moment to assess your specific storage needs based on the volume and types of food you’ll be storing.
 This simple audit will give you a clear idea of the capacity you truly require.

-Measure Your Kitchen Space
+Accurately Measure Your Available Space

 Once you know your capacity needs, it’s time to break out the tape measure.
 Measure the exact spot where you plan to put the fridge, but don’t stop there.
 Check the height, width, and depth, and be sure to account for ventilation.
 Most commercial refrigerators need a few inches of clearance around the back and sides to run efficiently and prevent overheating.
 You also need to measure every doorway, hallway, and corner the unit will have to pass through on its way into your kitchen.
 Properly sizing for your space and capacity needs is key to better operational outcomes and avoiding a delivery-day headache.